doctrine/couchdb-documentation/en/reference/introduction.rst

 -   The given type is used to make an assertion if the document found in CouchDB is really of the specified type.
 This helps to force some structure onto the schemaless design of CouchDB and will help to assure your code always works with the right set of objects.
 -   This is also a security mechanism, it automatically prevents users from instantiating documents of different types by changing the url of a page.

 To make this assertion work Doctrine CouchDB has to save the type of the document aswell.
-This is done in a special metadata key inside the CouchDB documents:
+This is done in a special metadata key "type" inside the CouchDB documents:

 .. code-block:: javascript

     {
         "_id": "2a9d3e2af0797fad094dded89a61c18b",
         "_rev": "1-e76c463b527734b80f9ba55965fdffdf",
-        "doctrine_metadata":
-        {
-            "type": "MyProject.Document.Person"
+        "type": "MyProject.Document.Person",
-        }
         "name": "John Doe",
         "country": "New Zealand"
     }

 The namespace seperator is translated into a dot to simplify using this information in CouchDB views, because the PHP namespace seperator needs to be escaped in javascript literals.